apache/pekko/docs/src/main/paradox/testing.md

  beneficial also for the third point—is to apply the TestKit together with `org.specs2.specification.Scope`.
   * The Specification traits provide a `Duration` DSL which uses partly the same method names as `scala.concurrent.duration.Duration`, resulting in ambiguous implicits if `scala.concurrent.duration._` is imported.
 There are two workarounds:
-     * either use the Specification variant of Duration and supply an implicit conversion to the Akka Duration.
+     * either use the Specification variant of Duration and supply an implicit conversion to the Pekko Duration.
 This conversion is not supplied with the
- Akka distribution because that would mean that our JAR files would depend on Specs2, which is not justified by this little feature.
+ Pekko distribution because that would mean that our JAR files would depend on Specs2, which is not justified by this little feature.
      * or mix `org.specs2.time.NoTimeConversions` into the Specification.
   * Specifications are by default executed concurrently, which requires some care when writing the tests or the `sequential` keyword.